Error handling

 Error codes

-Whilst an error will always be returned with a 4XX or 5XX HTTP status code, it will also contain a
+Whilst an error is always returned with a 4XX or 5XX HTTP status code, it also contains a code

-code that be used to uniquely identify the exact problem that occurred.
+that can be used to uniquely identify the exact problem that occurred.

-The following is an exhaustive list of error codes that our API can return.
-You can click on a specific error code to get more information and view an example response:
+The following is an exhaustive list of error codes that the API can return.
+You can click a specific error code to get more information and view an example response: